2gis/mapsapi/src/doc/en/manual/dg-loading.md

 ### Connection options

-The following are all options that can take the URL of the maps API loading:
+The following are all options that can take the URL of the Maps API loading:

 <table>
     <thead>